cambridge-collection/cudl-viewer/README.md

 To run the viewer:

     docker-compose --env-file cudl-data.env up

+## Cambridge config file

+This configuration uses the properties file at `./docker/cudl-global.properties` instead of the sample-global.properties file, so any tweaks to the config when running locally should be made to this file.

 ## Deployment
 When deployed, the Viewer requires `cudl-global.properties` to exist on the